Filter events with FacetWP

 PHP code can be added to your (child) theme's functions.php file.
 Alternatively, you can use the Custom Hooks add-on, or a code snippets plugin.
 More info

-If you want to add occurrences back into the listing, we can now get all child occurrences for each parent event in the loop:
+If you want to add occurrences back into the loop after removing them by changing the post_type argument, we can now get all child occurrences for each parent event in the loop:

 How to use custom PHP code?